Identifying Information from Observations with Uncertainty and Novelty: Problem Setting Statement

 If $p=0$ or $\epsilon_D \rightarrow \infty$, then any model may be used without any observations as certainty and correctness are not of concern, respectively, and accepting $r = 1 \implies$ accepting $p=0$ and the possibility $\epsilon_D \rightarrow \infty$. $p = q =1$ requires absolute certainty. $\epsilon_D = 0$ requires absolute correctness.
 Both imply only non-partial identification is accepted.
 These default values, along with unbounded observations $-\log_2(r) \rightarrow \infty$ when $r = 0$, may result in a nonhalting program that attempts to compute the sample complexity.
 We are most interested in when a finite sample complexity occurs without enforcing a maximum with $r > 0$, and so we consider the default value $r=0$.
 Probability $q$ is for probable exhaustive falsification when we cannot have absolute certainty.
-Definition~\ref{def:sample_complexity} relies on typical sets, which are sets of observation sequences with probability that are representative samples of the block entropy of that probability distribution, i.e., the log probability of the sequences is near that block entropy. $p$ and $q$ define two typical sets $\mathcal{A}_p \subseteq \mathcal{A}_q$, where equality only if $p=q$, for a known process where the most probable sequences all have probability with some deviation from the entropy rate of the process~\cite[Ch.~3]{coverElementsInformationTheory1991}.
-Figure~\ref{fig:typical_sets} shows an example of the typical set and atypical sets over the probability measure of the observations. \citeauthor{coverElementsInformationTheory1991} (\citeyear{coverElementsInformationTheory1991}, Ch.~16.8) proved that typical sets exist for ergodic stationary stochastic processes.
-We refer specifically to the sample complexity or its properties with at least probability $p = q = 1$, and at most error $\epsilon_D = 0$ with respect to the \cite{hammingErrorDetectingError1950} distance up until asymptotic sample complexity in Theorem~\ref{th:asymp_sample_complexity}, where after we use the relative entropy.
+We refer specifically to the sample complexity or its properties with at least probability $p = q = 1$, and at most error $\epsilon_D = 0$ with respect to the \citet{hammingErrorDetectingError1950} distance up until asymptotic sample complexity in Theorem~\ref{th:asymp_sample_complexity}, where after we use the relative entropy.

-\subsection{Identifying Information from Direct Observations}
+\section{Identifying Information from Direct Observations}